-LEVELS OF PBDEs ARE DROPPING - NEW
+ARE LEVELS OF PBDEs DROPPING?

 The first study (Guo W, Holden A, Crispo-Smith S, Gephart R, Petreas M, Park J-S. (2015): PBDE Levels in Breast Milk Are Decreasing in California, Chemosphere, PMID: 26693645), published in December 2015, was designed to assess the effect of the legislative action that led to the phase out of PBDEs.
 The study compared PBDEs in breast milk of California women collected at two different time periods, before and after the phase out.
 The first group of 82 women was recruited in 2003-05 and the second group of 66 women in 2009-11.
 Overall, PBDEs dropped by 39% between the two time periods.
 Despite the decrease, 30% of breastfed infants are still exposed to unacceptably high PBDE levels (above the USEPA RfD).
 For more information on the study, the DTSC Press Release and news stories, click here.

 The second study (Guo W, Garner S, Yen S, Petreas M, Park J-S (2016): Temporal changes of PBDE Levels in California house cats and a link to cat hyperthyroidism.
-Environ Sci & Technol, 50(3), 1510-1518, 2016, PMID: 26699103)published in January 2016, looked at PBDEs and other persistent chemical contaminants in the blood of house cats.
+Environ Sci & Technol, 50(3), 1510-1518, 2016, PMID: 26699103) published in January 2016, looked at PBDEs and other persistent chemical contaminants in the blood of house cats.
 In collaboration with local veterinarians, DTSC scientists recruited cats from two time periods: 2008-10 and 2012-13.
 PBDE levels in the second time period had dropped by half, whereas other chemical contaminants showed no significant changes.
 The study also showed that PBDE levels were significantly higher in hyperthyroid cats compared to non-hyperthyroid cats.
 PBDEs have been suspected as a cause of hyperthyroidism in cats.

-Both these studies are consistent with an earlier study where DTSC in collaboration with UCSF first reported dropping levels of PBDEs in the blood of pregnant California women.
+>Both these studies are consistent with an earlier study where DTSC in collaboration with UCSF first reported dropping levels of PBDEs in the blood of pregnant California women.
 These results show that regulatory interventions have a demonstrable effect on exposures and that biomonitoring studies are a great tool to assess changes.